|On this page…|

 When you brush a graph that is not linked to data sources, you brush the graphics only.
 The brushing affects only the figure you interact with.
 However, when you brush a linked plot, you are brushing the underlying variables.
 In this case, your brush marks also display on all linked plots that have the same data sources you brushed, as well as any display of that data which you have opened in the Variables editor.
 The color of the brush marks in all displays is the brush color you have selected for the figure in which you are brushing.
 This color can differ from the brush colors you have chosen to use in others display, and overrides those colors.

 Besides the linked plots feature, other MATLAB mechanisms connect graphic objects to data sources (workspace variables).
 The main techniques are:

 Directly update the XData/YData/ZData properties of a graph.

 Set a graph's XDataSource/YDataSource/ZDataSource and indirectly update XData/YData/ZData by calling refreshdata.

-For an example of using these techniques to animate graphs, see Updating Plot Object Axis and Color Data in the MATLAB Graphics documentation.
-That section explains that data linking is not a method intended for animating data graphs.
+For an example of updating object properties to animate graphics, see Trace Marker Along Line in the MATLAB Graphics documentation.
+Data linking is not a method intended for animating data graphs.

 Linking plots automates these tasks and keeps graphs continuously in sync with the variables they depict, making it the easiest technique to use.
 Data sources must still exist in the workspace, but you do not need to explicitly declare them for linked plots unless some ambiguity exists.
 The following code examples iteratively approximate pi, and illustrate the difference between declaring and refreshing data sources yourself and letting the linkdata function handle it for you.